-Content databases are the single most significant artifacts in SharePoint.
-Content databases are the repository where all SharePoint content lives.
+Content databases are the single most significant artifacts in SharePoint, and content databases are the repository where all SharePoint content lives.
 Let me summarize some of the frequently asked questions on SharePoint content databases.

-1: Can a Site Collection spitted into one or more Content Databases?
+1: Can a Site Collection spit into one or more Content Databases?

 No!
-This is by design limitation.
-Any SharePoint content database can have one or more site collection, but the reverse is not possible.
+This is by a design limitation.
+Any SharePoint content database can have one or more site collections, but the reverse is impossible.
 One Site collection cannot be spitted into more than one content database.

-2: How to get all content Databases of a my SharePoint Farm?
+2: How to get all content Databases of my SharePoint Farm?

-To get all content databases which are in use:
+To get all content databases that are in use:

 Get-SPContentDatabase | Sort-Object Name | Format-Table Name